God Will Judge Each of Us

 “Your word I have hidden in my heart, That I might not sin against You.”
 Psalm 119:11 (NKJV).

-Having submitted ourselves to God’s standard, we can discern teachings.
+Having submitted ourselves to God’s standard, we can have godly confidence.
+This is because we are now able to discern teachings.
 We are less likely to be led astray.
 The Apostle Paul gave us a solemn warning when he said:

 “See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ.”
 Colossians 2:8